softinio/softinio.com/content/post/all-good-things-come-to-an-end.md

 {{< youtube 1CU5UPi7STk >}}

 After having spent the last seven years organizing technical talks at several meetups I have decided to step down and move on.
+It is an end of an era for me, but I am excited about what's next.

 I want to take this opportunity to thank all of my co-organizers, all of the speakers I hosted and all the attendees for supporting my efforts to help all of us learn from each other and be a community.